Linear Model and Extensions: Sample regression quantiles

 \subsection{Computation}

-The regression quantiles (\ref{eq:sample-regression-quantiles}) do not have explicit formulas in general, and we need to solve the optimization problem numerically.
-Motivated by the piece-wise linear feature of the check function, we decompose $y_{i}-x_{i}^{\T}\beta$ into the difference between its positive part and negative part:
+The sample regression quantiles (\ref{eq:sample-regression-quantiles}) do not have explicit formulas in general, and we need to solve the optimization problem numerically.
+Motivated by the piece-wise linear feature of the check function, we decompose $y_{i}-x_{i}^{\T} b $ as the difference between its positive part and negative part:

 where

 So the objective function simplifies to the summation of

 which is simply a linear function of the $u_{i}$'s and $v_{i}$'s.
 Of course, these $u_{i}$'s and $v_{i}$'s are not arbitrary because they must satisfy the constraints by the data.
 Using the notation